Common Drug Withdrawal Symptoms

 Common Psychological Symptoms of Drug Withdrawal

-Drug withdrawal encompasses both physical and emotional symptoms.
-Some substances, like alcohol, may have intense emotional withdrawal symptoms.
+Drug withdrawal has both physical and emotional symptoms.
+Some substances, like alcohol, may also have intense emotional withdrawal symptoms.
 Some common psychological symptoms include:4

-Irritability is a symptom of many different substances’ withdrawals.4 During drug withdrawal, individuals often have trouble thinking clearly and concentrating, and short-term memory functions may be impaired.
+Irritability is a symptom of many different substances’ withdrawal syndromes.4 During drug withdrawal, individuals often have trouble thinking clearly and concentrating, and short-term memory functions may be impaired.

 Individuals may be at a higher risk for depression, leading to suicidal thoughts, ideations, or actions during drug withdrawal, making medical detox and professional help all the more necessary.4